Presidential election: Russia

 The president of Russia is elected for a six-year term by the public.
 The first presidential election in Russia was held in 1991.

 Singapore

-The President of Singapore is directly elected by popular vote, subject to potential candidates meeting stringent qualifications set out in the Constitution, in order to run for office.
+The president of Singapore is directly elected by popular vote, subject to potential candidates meeting stringent qualifications set out in the Constitution, in order to run for office.

 South Africa

 The president of South Africa is elected by the National Assembly who are elected by the South African public.
-The leader of the largest elected party in the National Assembly becomes President for a five-year term.
+The leader of the largest elected party in the National Assembly becomes president for a five-year term.
 The first non-racial elections were held in 1994 to mark the end of apartheid.

+South Korea

+South Korea has adopted a single, five-year presidential system.
+People over the age of 19 elect the president by direct voting.
+Voting for overseas Korean was first conducted during the 20th presidential election in 2017, and about 220,000 overseas Korean participated in the presidential election.

 Switzerland

 The president of the Swiss Confederation is elected every year for a one-year term by the Federal Assembly among the seven Federal Councillors who collectively form together the Head of State.
 Primus inter pares, the president has no powers over and above the other six Councillors and continues to head his or her department.
 Traditionally the duty rotates among the members in order of seniority and the previous year's vice president becomes president.